 - Only open trusted email attachments.
 This should be common sense, but if you get attachments from anyone, trusted or untrusted, you should clarify what exactly it is before opening it.
 Failing to do so could lead to Cryptowall locking down your network files, grinding any productivity to a halt.
 Do not open attachments from unfamiliar senders, and follow up on anything else.

 - Avoid suspicious links in your emails.
 Even links included with emails could be enough to produce a Cryptowall infection, or other malware.
 If you’re receiving emails from unfamiliar senders, it’s a fair assumption to question the content of that link.

 All it takes is one mistake to lock you out of your entire network.
-All Business Technologies can help your business avoid the pitfalls that could leave your business vulnerable.
+COMPANYNAME can help your business avoid the pitfalls that could leave your business vulnerable.
 We’ll keep you in the technology threat loop so you can protect yourself from the latest dangers.
-For more information concerning Cryptowall or other security issues, contact All Business Technologies at 508-586-1000.
+For more information concerning Cryptowall or other security issues, contact COMPANYNAME at PHONENUMBER.